transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

-General problems may occur when using the console to manage nodes, channels, or smart contracts.
+General problems can occur when you use the console to manage nodes, channels, or smart contracts.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

-This topic describes common issues that can occur when using the {{site.data.keyword.blockchainfull_notm}} Platform console.
+This topic describes common issues that can occur when you use the {{site.data.keyword.blockchainfull_notm}} Platform console.

 **Issues with the Console**
 - [Why are my console actions failing in my Chrome browser Version 77.0.3865.90 (Official Build) (64-bit)?](#ibp-v2-troubleshooting-chrome-v77)